jpedro/jpedro.github.io/README.md

 ## Features

-Add a markdown comment in the format `<!-- something something in here -->` to set properties.
+Add a markdown comment in the format `<!-- write something smart here -->` to set properties.
+Supported:

-Supported comments:

 | Comment    | Description                                    | Example          |
 |------------|------------------------------------------------|------------------|